profsmith89/ctps/_sources/chap10.md

 print(f'{text[s:s+m]} = {num}')
 ```

-The following block of code puts together what we've done to convert the original `bf_strmatch` code into something resembling the Rabin-Karp method.
+The following block of code puts together what we've discussed into something resembling the Rabin-Karp method.

 ```{code-block} python
 ---